tisfeng/Easydict/docs/README_EN.md

 - `Enter`: After entering text, press Enter to start the query.
 - `Shift + Enter`: Enter a line feed.
-- `Cmd + Enter`: Opens Google search engine by default, and the search content is the entered text, which is equivalent to manually clicking the browser search icon in the upper right corner.
-If you have the Eudicons App installed on your computer, an Eudicons icon will be displayed to the left of the Safari icon, and the `Cmd + Enter` action will open the Eudicons App for searching.
+- `Cmd + Enter`: Opens Google search engine by default, and the search content is the entered text, which is equivalent to manually clicking the Google search icon in the upper right corner.
+- `Opt + Enter`: If you have the Eudic App installed on your computer, an Eudic icon will be displayed to the left of the Safari icon, and the shortcut will open the Eudic App for searching.

 ## Related Projects